Another Word For LEARNED

 fired

-Adjective : dismissed, let go from a job.
+Adjective : dismissed, terminated from employment.

 Adjective : (ceramics) Heated in a furnace, kiln, etc., to become permanently hardened.